AngleProtocol/angle-docs/guides/veangle-guides/locking-angle.md

 ### Claim interest and Stake

 This will claim the sanUSDC\_EUR and stake them directly in the associated gauge in the same transaction to start earning ANGLE rewards.
-You can check you staked sanUSDC\_EUR in the DAO App [Incentives page](https://app.angle.money/#/earn).
+You can check you staked sanUSDC\_EUR in the App [Lock page](https://app.angle.money/#/lock).

 ### Claim interest and Mint agEUR